celo-org/celo-monorepo/packages/docs/celo-gold-holder-guide/voting-validators.md

 ### [Celo Validator Explorer](https://validators.celo.org) (cLabs)

-The Celo Validator Explorer has tabs to show either Release Candidate or Baklava networks.
+The Celo Validator Explorer has tabs to show either Mainnet or Baklava networks.

 The list shows Validator Groups and, when you expand each group, the Validators that are affiliated to that group.